prudvirajchiluvuri/kubernates/README.md

-Here is your content converted into clean, structured **Markdown format**:
+lHere is your content converted into clean, structured **Markdown format**:

 ---